TeddyDo1999/ECEC201_C-Basics/README.md

 ECEC201: Advanced Programming for Engineers

-This is my repository to store codes submitted for labs in ECEC201 course at Drexel Univerisity.
+This is my repository to store codes submitted for labs in a course, ECEC201, taught by Dr Andrew Cohen in Fall Term 2019 at Drexel Univerisity.
 This course introduces the basics for C programming, good skills and habits for easy to comprehend code, and some tools for convenient programming:
 1. Virtual Machine (for students to get used to Linux cli)
 2. VSCode IDE
 3. Git